MrSquiggles34/2501-Final-Project/readme.txt

  - Collision detection between game objects: Yup.
 This is handled by GameObject::IsCollidingWith(), GameObject::OnCollisionWith(), and their related functions.
 The gameobjects use two bitmasks to determine both what the object *is* (from a collisions perspective), and what the object collides with.
  - At least two instances of particle systems: The "chase" enemy and secondary weapon both use particle systems to display.
  - Advanced methods: Steering behaviours: Not sure if this counts, but the ShooterEnemyGameObject has a fairly complex AI for what it does.
 It will attempt to pursue the player, but remain at least a certain distance away from you, fleeing if you get closer.
+ - A game world obtained through texture tiling rather than just a background or single sprite.